Math major and advanced courses FAQ

 Do I have to complete Math 120 / 302 as soon as possible?

-If you have not seen multivariable calculus before and are considering Math+Econ or Math+Phys major, then you should consider taking Math 120 as soon as you can, as it is crucial for other courses in the major.
+If you have not seen multivariable calculus before and need it for your major (e.g. all the combined Math majors), or for other courses you plan to take (e.g. in Economics or Physics), then you should consider taking Math 120 as soon as you can.

 For the pure math major, you have a choice to complete either Math 120 or 302.
 Most students either complete Math 120 in their first year (before Math 225 and 255), or complete Math 225 and 255 first and then take 302 in their second or third year.